This two year programme offers you the opportunity to pursue a specialist interest in the field of equine behaviour.

 The course structure follows the first two years of the BSc (Hons) Equine Behavioural Science making it very easy to progress straight onto this course following successful completion of the Dip HE in Equine Behavioural Science.

-Students can select one optional module from Semester 3.
+Students can select one optional module from stage two.

 The following information provides the entry requirements for this particular course.